-Our journals and magazines ensure that the review process is fair and we aim to minimise bias.
+Scientific European® (SCIEU)® ensures that the review process is fair and we aim to minimise bias.

 Papers submitted are normally reviewed in a double-blind fashion (both author and reviewer names are concealed).
 If any confidential discussions have taken place between an author, editor and referee, they will remain in confidence unless explicit consent has been given by all concerned parties or if there are exceptional circumstances.

 Editors or board members are never involved in editorial decisions about their own work and in these cases papers may be referred to other editors or the editor-in-chief.
 We do not accept any kind of abusive behaviour or correspondence towards our staff or editors.
 Any author of a paper submitted to our journals who engages in abusive behaviour or correspondence towards staff or editors will have their paper immediately withdrawn from consideration for publication.
 Consideration of subsequent submissions will be at the discretion of the Editor-in-chief.

 Authors have a right to appeal editorial decisions.
 The author should submit the grounds for their appeal to the editorial office through email.
 Authors are discouraged from directly contacting any editorial board members or editors with their appeals.
 Following an appeal, all editorial decisions are conclusive and final decision rests with the Editor-in-chief.

 Editors will mediate all communication exchanges between authors and referees during the entire review process (i.e. prior to publication of the manuscript).
 If agreement cannot be reached then the editors may consider inviting comments from additional referee(s) if needed.